CactusDev/CactusBot/README.md

 # CactusBot

 CactusBot is a next-generation chat bot for live streams.
-Harnessing the power of open-source, and extraordinary community to shape its path
+Harnessing the power of open-source, and an extraordinary community to shape its path

 ![screenshot of the bot running in a terminal](./assets/terminal.png)